-The Slides/Outline pane in PowerPoint 2010 looks and works almost the same as it did in previous versions.
-Unfortunately Microsoft took away the Outlining toolbar in PowerPoint 2007 and provided no replacement commands in any Ribbon tab, this state of affairs continues in PowerPoint 2010.
-Yes, this does mean that most of the outline tasks now have to be accessed through right-click options, and we'll show you how you can do that.
+The new interface in Microsoft PowerPoint 2007 has changed quite a bit, however the Slides/Outline pane looks and works in the same way as it did in the earlier versions, at least on the surface.
+There are small changes though, for starters, there is no equivalent of the Outlining toolbar in PowerPoint 2007, this means most of the outline tasks now have to be accessed through right-click options, and we'll show you how you can do that.

 As shown in Figure 1, the Slides/Outline pane is normally placed on the left side of the interface.
 In Figure 1, the Slides tab is selected, but to get to the Outline tab, all you need to do is select the tab.